By clicking on the icons on the map, additional information is displayed.

 |75%||of refugees had access to primary health care|

 |75%||of refugee children had access to the national education system|

 People of Concern

-- protection advocacy, legal assistance, individual protection assistance (using cash-based interventions where possible), community-based protection activities, such as peaceful coexistence projects and community support initiatives;
+- Advocating protection as central to the humanitarian response, including through legal assistance, individual protection assistance (using cash assistance, where possible), community-based protection activities such as peaceful coexistence projects, and community support initiatives.

-- protection monitoring that will largely focus on areas adjacent to the line of contact, but will also encompass areas with large IDP populations;
+- Monitoring the protection of people of concern to UNHCR, particularly in areas adjacent to the line of contact but also in areas with large IDP populations.

-- conducting shelter repairs for vulnerable families whose houses were damaged by the conflict and responding to any flare-ups in the conflict with the delivery of essential NFIs.
-Should displaced people decide to return to their places of origin in government-controlled areas, UNHCR will be ready to provide shelter support if needed, for extremely vulnerable cases and families with specific needs;
+- Repairing homes damaged by the conflict in non-Government-controlled areas for vulnerable families and responding to any flare-ups in the conflict by delivering essential non-food items.
+Should displaced people decide to return to their places of origin in Government-controlled areas, UNHCR will be ready to provide shelter support, if needed, for extremely vulnerable cases and families with specific needs.

-- providing free legal aid to refugees and asylum-seekers regarding the asylum procedure, exercise of civil, social and economic rights, as well as access to public services;
+- Providing free legal aid to refugees and asylum-seekers related to asylum procedures, the exercise of their civil, social and economic rights, and access to public services.

-- providing training on statelessness to the State Migration Service (SMS), Civil Registration Offices, judges, local administrations, Free Legal Aid Centres and NGOs, as well as legal counselling to stateless persons on obtaining documentation and access to statelessness documents or nationality.
+- Providing statelessness training to the State Migration Service, civil registration offices, judges, local administrations, free legal aid centres and NGOs, as well as legal counselling to stateless persons on obtaining documentation and access to statelessness documents or nationality.